MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsSharedCallingRoutingPolicy.md

 When a Shared Calling user makes an emergency call, the emergency services need to be able to make a direct call back to the user who placed the emergency call.
 One of the defined emergency numbers will be used as caller ID for the emergency call.
 It will be reserved for the next 60 minutes and any inbound call to that number will directly ring the Shared Calling user that made the emergency call.
 If no emergency numbers are defined, the phone number of the resource account will be used as caller ID.
 If not free emergency numbers are available the first number in the list will be re-used.

+The emergency call will contain the location of the Shared Calling user.
+The location will either by the dynamic emergency location obtained by the Teams client or if that is not available the static location assigned to the phone of the resource account used in the Shared Calling policy instance.

 ## EXAMPLES

 ### Example 1